For You (Bruce Springsteen song): Greg Kihn version

 The song was also covered by Greg Kihn on his 1977 album Greg Kihn Again.
 Kihn's cover received favorable comments from Springsteen.
 It was also included on the compilation album Best of Kihn.

 Manfred Mann's Earth Band version

-Like "Blinded By The Light" (on The Roaring Silence) and "Spirits in the Night" (on Nightingales & Bombers), this song was covered by Manfred Mann's Earth Band for their album Chance.
-As with Manfred Mann Earth Band's previous Springsteen covers, they used a more forceful, rockier sound in "For You" than Springsteen did.
+Like "Blinded By The Light" (on The Roaring Silence) and "Spirits in the Night" (on Nightingales & Bombers), this song was covered by Manfred Mann's Earth Band, appearing on their album Chance.
+As with Manfred Mann Earth Band's previous Springsteen covers, they used a more forceful, rocking arrangement in "For You" than Springsteen did.
 The Earth Band version built from a more temperate beginning to an explosion of sound in the bridge, and incorporates five guitars and a keyboard solo by Manfred Mann 3/4 of the way into the song.
 The song was also included on the compilation albums The Best of Manfred Mann's Earth Band and Blinded by the Light & Other Hits.
-However, the single release did not achieve the success of their other Springsteen covers.
+Though the song received FM airplay, the single release did not achieve the success of their other Springsteen covers.